-Time Off (Vacation/Call/Sick leave)Resident Calendar will open up for time off requests for the entire Academic Year on July 15, 2017 at 9 am.
+Time Off (Vacation/Call/Sick leave)Resident Calendar opend up on July 15 at 9 am for time off requests for the entire Academic year.

 OFF SERVICE RESIDENTS REQUESTING TIME OFF

 The same rules outlined below apply for all residents rotating in medicine.
 Your requests will be entered into Resident Calendar via the form linked below:

 Off-Service Resident Time-Off Requests

 In accordance with the PARO –CAHO agreement, “Requests for vacation shall be submitted in writing to the department head at least four (4) weeks before the proposed commencement of the vacation.”
 It is recommended that all requests be submitted before the 1st day of the block prior to the block with the request (i.e. a leave request for vacation in block 5 is due the day before block 4 begins).
 This ensures that the call schedule can be made on time.

 We make every effort to accommodate everyone’s time off request that falls within this, however, resident are wise to plan early to assure they get the vacation that they wish and that they fulfill the requirements of the training program in Internal Medicine.
 Please remember that one-week vacation requests do not guarantee so-called “bookend” weekends.